zerodamp/FPDFRR/README.md

 Attention please, this application is for crazy people who do not want to waste time by turning their eyes left right and down while reading!

 ![gif](https://github.com/zerodamp/FPDFRR/assets/124603911/745966dc-edd3-466c-87f4-d6422d441621)

-# FPDFRR
-shhh it's just a fastxtreader but FTXTR isn't cool that FPDFR